creationyun/TransferTimetable/README.md

 * Version 0.5.1: added more sample timetable files (Choji station).
 * Version 0.6: separated `README.md` into 2 sections in different languages, and changed result file type (TXT -> HTML).
 * Version 0.7: applied bootstrap 4.4 to the result file.
+* Version 0.7.1: added requirements.txt, and replaced UNIX coloring to colorama package (for OS compatibility)